-SEMA currently acts as a collaborative platform and financing vehicle that works with partners across the entire ecosystem of SRH.
+SEMA currently acts as a collaborative platform and financing vehicle that works with partners across the entire ecosystem of sexual reproductive health (SRH).
 The initiative aims to better coordinate donor investments, leverage existing expertise, build additional capacity, and optimize limited resources to support healthier markets.
 By fostering collaboration and coordination, SEMA seeks to optimize resources and achieve greater impact in pursuit of our shared goals.